 Patrick holds both a BA and a Masters, with honors, from Cal State San Marcos.

 Jeanette Lombardo, Cofounder and CSO

 Jeanette has decades of experience in agricultural and water.
-She is Executive Director of the Farmer Veteran Coalition, and sits on the U.S. EPA Farmers, Ranchers and Rural Communities Water Quality Advisory Board.
+She is Executive Director of the Farmer Veteran Coalition, and recently stepped down from the U.S. EPA Farmers, Ranchers and Rural Communities Water Quality Advisory Board.

 She is the former President of California Women for Agriculture, and American Agri-Women, and was a Board Member of the LA Region CA State Water Board, which oversees 98 cities’ water quality.

 She served on the Agricultural Technical Advisory Committee for Trade in Fruits and Vegetables advising the U.S. Secretary of Agriculture.

 She earned a BA in business management from California State University – Fullerton.

 Terry Mah, Chairman of the Board